nboughton/dotfiles/README.md

 * waybar taskbar icon theme: https://github.com/nboughton/DarK-fork
 * wallpaper: https://i.imgur.com/2fcDiJA.png

-Most people probably want to disable the custom/auroch module in the waybar config as it's pretty specific to me for letting me know when AUR NPM packages that I maintain are out of date.
+Most people probably want to disable the custom/auroch module in the waybar config as it's pretty specific to me for letting me know when AUR packages that I maintain are out of date.

 If you want to use the custom/pacman module you'll need Go and Yay installed.
 You'll also need to do the following: